ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 and can not be changed later on. {{appendix-specify-query-params}} gives an overview of what Transport Parameters can be specified and queried during which phase. ]

+\[Note: We need to more clearly separate out parameters that can be changed once a connection has been established from those that cannot. (csp)]

 Connections can be cloned at any time, before or after establishment.
 A cloned connection and its parent are entangled: they share the same